markfinger/python-js-host/README.md

   initial overhead, but are performant after the first run, compilers are the usual example.
 If a JS host runs as a child process of the python process, it will have to restart whenever the python process does.
-Given the frequent restarts of python development servers, the issue of a compiler's inital overhead becomes painful very quickly.
+Given the frequent restarts of python development servers, the issue of a compiler's initial overhead becomes painful very quickly.
 - If you run the host process as a detached child, the lack of restarts will improve performance, but it introduces additional overheads as you need to ensure that the